We provide pedestrian crossings at road junctions and busy crossing points. This is to protect road-users and help them cross the road easily.

 They can be in a straight line or staggered.
-A pelican crossings that goes straight across the road should be treated as one crossing, even if it has a central island.
+A pelican crossings that goes straight across the road should be treated as one crossing.
+It still applies if it has a central island.
 Staggered crossings (not in line) should be treated as separate crossings.

 |Puffin||(Pedestrian user friendly intelligent crossings)

-These pedestrian crossings look very similar to pelican crossings, but have sensors on top of the traffic lights.
+These pedestrian crossings look very similar to pelican crossings.
+They have sensors on top of the traffic lights.
 These sensors detect if pedestrians are crossing slowly and can hold the red traffic light longer if needed.

-You'll find an explanation of how to use pedestrian crossings in the Highway Code.
+You'll find details of how to use pedestrian crossings in the Highway Code.